-31. Davidson argues that the decision to invest is a weighty one because one is very unlikely to be able to find a new buyer for a sausage machine, and certainly not at a price that would recoup costs.
+Davidson argues that the decision to invest is a weighty one because one is very unlikely to be able to find a new buyer for a sausage machine, and certainly not at a price that would recoup costs.
 He further argues that the key to understanding investment behavior is the knowledge that entrepreneurs will order new capital goods (i.e., invest) whenever the demand price for plant and equipment (i.e., the price those demanding investment goods are willing to pay) exceeds the flow supply price (i.e., the price firms producing investment goods require to supply them).
 Write Davidson's stock demand quantity for capital (equation 4.2), define each variable, and tell the sign of the independent variables with respect to the dependent.
 [79 words]

-- 32. Draw a complete market demand and supply diagram for capital like that shown in figure 4.3.
-Label it and be sure to identify 1) the existing stock of capital (existing factories), 2) the short-period flow price (the going price for building new factories), 3) the demand price for the existing stock of capital (the going price for existing factories), 4) gross production of capital goods (total investment), 5) production just to cover depreciation (investment just to repair the capital that is wearing out), 6) net investment (investment above and beyond depreciation), and 7) the minimum flow supply price (the price below which investment goods firms will cease production).
+- 32. Draw a complete market demand and supply diagram for capital showing positive net investment.
+Label it and be sure to identify 1) the existing stock of capital (existing factories), 2) the short-period flow price (the going price for building new factories), 3) the demand price for the existing stock of capital (the price entrepreneurs would be willing to pay for an existing factory), 4) gross production of capital goods (total investment), 5) production just to cover depreciation (investment just to repair the capital that is wearing out), 6) net investment (investment above and beyond depreciation), and 7) the minimum flow supply price (the price below which investment goods firms will cease production).
 Firms will place orders for newly producible capital goods when which price exceeds which price?
-Note that when this is true, it is called "backwardation."
 [73 words plus graph] - 33.
-Cantango exists when the price for the existing stock of capital is below the short-period flow price.
-This means that there is a perceived surplus of capital goods (that's why the price for the existing stock is so low relative to the cost of building new capital-no one is particularly interested in buying what exists right now).
-Net investment will be negative as depreciation is not replaced, although gross investment may still be positive (or zero).
-Please draw such a situation on the market demand and supply diagram for capital (be sure you can do it for both positive and zero gross investment).
-Label it and be sure to identify 1) the existing stock of capital (existing factories), 2) the short-period flow price (the going price for building new factories), 3) the demand price for the existing stock of capital (the going price for existing factories), 4) gross production of capital goods (total investment), 5) production just to cover some of the depreciation (investment just to repair the capital that is wearing out), 6) net investment (investment above and beyond depreciation), 7) the minimum flow supply price (the price below which investment goods firms will cease production), and 8) capital stock depreciation.
+Draw a complete market demand and supply diagram for capital showing negative net investment.
+Label it and be sure to identify 1) the existing stock of capital (existing factories), 2) the short-period flow price (the price entrepreneurs would be willing to pay for an existing factory), 3) the demand price for the existing stock of capital (the going price for existing factories), 4) gross production of capital goods (total investment), 5) net investment (investment above and beyond depreciation), 6) the minimum flow supply price (the price below which investment goods firms will cease production), and 7) capital stock depreciation.
 [59 words plus graph]